Party 4 U

-"Party 4 U" (stylized in all lowercase) is a song by the British singer Charli XCX from her fourth studio album, How I'm Feeling Now (2020).
+"Party 4 U" (stylised in all lowercase) is a song by the British singer and songwriter Charli XCX from her fourth studio album, How I'm Feeling Now (2020).
 She wrote the song with its producer, A. G. Cook.
-It is a pop, hyperpop, and electropop track that incorporates echoing synths and crescendoing composition.
-The lyrics describe hosting a party for a person who never arrives, along with the highs and lows of the narrator's fluctuating relationships.
+"Party 4 U" is a pop, hyperpop, and electronic pop track that incorporates echoing synths and crescendoing composition.
+The lyrics describe hosting a party for a person who never arrives.